 Eight weeks into becoming full-time RVers, I found our first “remote job”.
 You can read the whole story here–-or here’s the summary: while grounded in Oregon due to storms, I found four short-term remote work possibilities by searching on Craigslist.
 I followed up on an acting gig for both me and Bryce, in an educational video about being foster parents.

 I’m not saying you should be an actor.
 I’m trying to show how simply searching on Craigslist can lead to job opportunities if you’re willing to stay in one place for a while.
-You can even find remote jobs on Craigslist if you want to keep traveling.
+You can even find great jobs for full time RVers on Craigslist if you want to keep traveling.

 Income earned: We earned $100 for 1-hour of work, and then spent it on a fancy steak dinner– something we hadn’t done in a long time.